mcchhh/Identifying-Best-Model-on-Iris-Dataset/README.md

 # Identifying-Best-Model-on-Iris-Dataset
-This is an academic project.
+This is a Machine Learning academic project.